Hong Kong – The Cryptocurrency Hub of the Future

 If the diet is indeed lightened, it will probably be gradual.
 “The regulator said it would monitor stage one license holders and consider further changes,” said one of the government sources interviewed.
 The latter had concluded: “If they do not intend to do it, generally they will not say it”.

-If you ever have any pending questions or require assistance on banking procedures, do not hesitate to book a free consultation with our team now.
+If you ever have any pending questions or require assistance with banking procedures, do not hesitate to book a free consultation with our team now.

 Disclaimer